NVIDIA/hpc-container-maker/docs/building_blocks.md

 ```
 The `nvhpc` building block downloads and installs the [NVIDIA HPC
 SDK](https://developer.nvidia.com/hpc-sdk).
 By default, the
-NVIDIA HPC SDK is downloaded, although a local tar package may
+NVIDIA HPC SDK is installed from a package repository.
+Alternatively the tar package can be downloaded by specifying the
+`tarball` parameter, or a local tar package may used instead by
-used instead by specifying the `package` parameter.
+specifying the `package` parameter.

 You must agree to the [NVIDIA HPC SDK End-User License Agreement](https://docs.nvidia.com/hpc-sdk/eula) to use this
 building block.